The use of nuclear energy in the civil sphere has numerous benefits for society.

-Nuclear medicine employs radioactive isotopes and other aspects related to atomic energy for prevention, diagnosis, therapy and medical research.
+Nuclear medicine uses radioactive isotopes and other aspects related to atomic energy for prevention, diagnosis, therapy and medical research.
 The clinical applications of radiopharmaceuticals cover practically all medical specialties.

-Currently, most hospitals and health centers have a Department of Radiology and a Department of Nuclear Medicine, and they use laboratory radiochemical methods to diagnose and investigate a wide variety of diseases.
+Today, most hospitals and health centers have a Department of Radiology and a Department of Nuclear Medicine, and use radiochemical laboratory methods for the diagnosis and investigation of a wide variety of diseases.